 “I felt like an alien living in this world.”

-James*, a 15-year-old boy with Aspergers , is currently studying in a local mainstream school.
+James*, a 15-year-old boy with Aspergers, is currently studying in a local mainstream school.
 He recounts a negative experience at school.
-“Every day is a challenge, everyday is about coping.
+“Every day is a challenge, every day is about coping.
 The worst was in 2014, during the transition from Primary to Secondary School.
 In Secondary school, my friends become rude, mean, unfeeling and impatient.
 I had a hard time catching up socially.
-The whole class was so adamant about accusing me for touching a girl’s hand and shoulder.”
+The whole class was so adamant about accusing me of touching a girl’s hand and shoulder.”